 Are there other means to establish “government rates” as a marketplace norm?
 Jon Kingsdale, a health insurance industry veteran who was the founding executive director of the Massachusetts health insurance marketplace launched under Governor Mitt Romney – the precursor of the ACA marketplace – has floated a proposal that he believes might accomplish substantially the same end.

-Kingsdale proposes to adapt to the ACA marketplace a provision that was enacted in 2003 to shore up Medicare Advantage plans, the private-market alternative to “traditional” Medicare.
+Kingsdale proposes to adapt to the ACA marketplace a provision that helps control costs in Medicare Advantage plans, the private-market alternative to “traditional” Medicare.
 The new rule or law would require healthcare providers who accept Medicare rates for Medicare patients – i.e., almost all providers – to do the same for marketplace enrollees who obtain care outside their insurer’s provider network.

 In a limited form, such a provision would provide balance billing protection only to patients who obtain emergency room care, or who are confronted with “surprise” bills by out-of-network providers who participate in their treatment at an in-network facility – for example, when an out-of-network anesthesiologist attends an operation arranged with an in-network surgeon.
 In a more expansive version, affording more leverage to insurers, it would apply in any case when the insurer approves out-of-network care – for example, at a specialty hospital offering a complex service not available in-network.